dilawer11/iot-device-fingerprinting/README.md

 ## Introduction
 This repository contains the end-to-end code to process PCAP files and train the models used in the PETS'22 paper:
-> Analyzing the Feasibility and Generalizability of Fingerprinting Internet of Things Devices
+> Analyzing the Feasibility and Generalizability of Fingerprinting Internet of Things Devices.
+Dilawer Ahmed, Anupam Das and Fareed Zaffar.
+Proceedings on Privacy Enhancing Technologies (PoPETs), 2022

 The paper can be found at this [link](https://anupamdas.org/paper/PETS2022.pdf)